I’ve always been a morning person – like, a 4 a.m. kind of morning person.

-But the other great thing about the early morning is that it’s quiet.
-I can think, read, plan, research, and write before the rest of the house is awake.
+But the other great thing about starting early is that it’s quiet.
+I can think, read, plan, research, and write before the rest of the house even has one eye open.

-After designing my manifestation space a couple of weeks ago, I’ve been working on the next phase: establishing a morning ritual that helps me stay focused on my goals.
+Since putting the finishing touches on my manifestation space a couple of weeks ago, I’ve been working on the next phase: establishing a morning ritual to stay focused on my goals.

-My morning ritual, which has become a core component of my self-care practice, is an uplifting series of tasks which include reviewing my goals, journaling, reading inspiring passages, and setting my agenda for the day.
+My morning practice, which is now a core component of my overall self-care practice, is an uplifting series of inspirational tasks like: reviewing my 90-day goals, journaling, reading passages from books, and setting my agenda for the day.
 I’ve been experimenting with the flow of this ritual for the past couple of weeks, and I can say confidently now that it has become a routine.
 It’s something I look forward to every day.

-I’ve already noticed a dramatic difference in how I feel.
-I am more focused, I feel clearer about my priorities, and I’m more driven than ever to accomplish my goals.
-I guess that isn’t so surprising since my goals have taken the center stage.
+I’ve already noticed a dramatic difference in how I feel, too.
+I’m more focused, I feel clearer about my priorities, and I’m more driven than ever to accomplish my goals.

 Which habits are the keys to your success?